ansible-collections/ansible.windows/README.md

 As a Red Hat Ansible [Certified Content](https://catalog.redhat.com/software/search?target_platforms=Red%20Hat%20Ansible%20Automation%20Platform), this collection is entitled to [support](https://access.redhat.com/support/) through [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible) (AAP) through the Red Hat Ansible team.

-If a support case cannot be opened with Red Hat or the collection has been obtained either from [Galaxy](https://galaxy.ansible.com/ui/) or [GitHub](https://github.com/ansible-collections/ansible.windows), there is community support available at no charge.
+If a support case cannot be opened with Red Hat or the collection has been obtained either from [Galaxy](https://galaxy.ansible.com/ui/) or [GitHub](https://github.com/ansible-collections/ansible.windows), you can open a GitHub issue on this repo but this has no guarantee of support or timeframes for a response.

 ## License